visualinteractivedata/visualinteractivedata.github.io/technical-writing.md

 - the methodology / main methods (help the reader trust your research and the results)
 - main findings and implications

-In most cases, you have only 1-2 sentences for each of those.
+In most cases, you have only **1-2 sentences for each information**.
 So, be very specific and explicit.

-When I write abstracts, I try to take the role of a third person not involved in this paper, e.g., someone from my targeted audience, ideally a reviewer writing a short summary of the paper they just reviewed.
+When I write abstracts, I try to take the role of **a third person not involved in this paper**, e.g., someone from my targeted audience, ideally a reviewer writing a short summary of the paper they just reviewed.
 That helps me focus on the 'so what' and the importance of the paper.
+Ideally, circulate your abstract to peers.
+It's extremely useful since everyone loses context over their very detailed work. **It can take weeks to write a good abstract**.

-A possible structure for an abstract could be:
+A **possible structure** for an abstract could be:
 * WHAT -> What is the paper contributing (contribution and type of contribution)
 * WHY -> Why is this important (problem, importance, and timeliness)
 * HOW -> How did you do it (methodoloy, methods, specific sub-contributions)